lingchengli/NoahMP-Plant_hydraulics/README.md

 # NoahMP-Plant_hydraulics
-Development the plant hydraulics in the Noah-MP land surface model.
+Development of the plant hydraulics in the Noah-MP land surface model.
-The code will be updated in the near future!
+The code will be updated in the NCAR official Noah-MP!